k1jst/newsm-policy/healthsafety.md

 ## Supervised Operation of Collection Equipment

-The Executive Director or a designated Supervisor authorized by the Executive Director is required to be present during the operation of all collection equipmment, and they will be responsible for ensuring that:
+The Executive Director or a designated Supervisor authorized by the Executive Director is required to be present during the operation of all collection equipment, and they will be responsible for ensuring that:

 - All collection equipment operators are trained and qualified to operate equipment in a manner that ensures the safety of vistors, volunteers, staff and the collection;
 - No collection equipment is operated without the direct supervision of a qualified operator; and